What is the Minimum Prescription for Laser Eye Surgery?

 What if your prescription is not suitable for Laser Eye Surgery?

-As mentioned earlier, when performing Laser Eye Surgery, it is essential to ensure that the corneas are thick enough to allow “high profile treatments”.
-Unfortunately, as the prescription becomes very high, most people simply don’t have thick enough corneas to allow the necessary reshaping.
-As a result, these patients are not suitable for traditional LASIK treatment.
+When performing Laser Eye Surgery for higher prescriptions, it is important to ensure the corneas are thick enough to accommodate “high-profile treatments”.
+These treatments involve removing more tissue from the corneal bed, so the corneas need to be thick enough to allow the necessary reshaping.
+This means that patients with higher prescriptions are generally not suitable for traditional LASIK treatment.

 Book Your Consultation